kkuchta/bub/README.md

 `bub release sassy` - releases your claim on joyable-sassy.
 Omit the box name to release your claim on any box currently claimed by you.
 Aka `give`

+`bub deploy production` - reserves a deploy lock for deploying to production.
+Will automatically expire after 5 minutes or a deploy has completed.

 `bub help` - prints usage text

 `bub test foo` repeats whatever you entered (eg `foo`)